USEPA/ctx-python/README.md

 ```

 ## Usage
 The backbone of `ctxpy` is its base `Connection` class.
 This class takes the appropriate authentication key and other important information for GET and POST commands and stores them for each call to the API.
-There are 5 different domains that have a specific `Conncetion` sub-class:
+There are 5 different domains that have a specific `Connection` sub-class:
 - Chemical
 - Exposure
-- Hazard
+- Hazard (comming soon)
-- Bioactivity
+- Bioactivity (comming soon)
-- Ecotox
+- Ecotox (comming soon)

 ### Chemicals
 The chemical domain provides capabilities to: